30 Craziest Things U.S. Presidents Have Done

 During Richard Nixon's peak paranoia he was obsessed and infuriated with Washington columnist Jack Anderson.
 So much so that the president consulted with aides about how to deal with the gadfly, including bumping him off.
 He considered putting poison in his medicine cabinet or exposing him to a huge amount of LSD by smearing it on his steering wheel.
 Fortunately, cooler heads (or simple logistics) prevailed and the plot was abandoned.

 Lyndon B. Johnson was one of our most brazenly unapologetic presidents.
 He did things his own way and didn't care what you thought about it.

 One of his odd habits was to give interviews from the bathroom while going to the bathroom.
-Presidential biographer Doris Kearns Goodwin describes how “he just didn’t want the conversation to stop.
-If you were in the bedroom holding back when he went into the bathroom, he would just call you in and say, ‘come on in, I haven’t finished what I’m saying.’”
-And for more jarring facts about life as president, check out these 20 Amazing Facts You Never Knew About the White House.
+Presidential biographer Doris Kearns Goodwin describes how "he just didn't want the conversation to stop.
+If you were in the bedroom holding back when he went into the bathroom, he would just call you in and say, ‘come on in, I haven't finished what I'm saying.'"

 Taught His Parrot to Swear

 LBJ had a famously foul mouth, but Andrew Jackson actually taught his parrot, Polly, to swear like a sailor.
 Legend has it that the cussing parrot had to be removed from his owner's funeral when it "commenced swearing so loud and long as to disturb the people and had to be carried from the house."

 During the 1976 Southern Governors Conference as he was running for president, Jimmy Carter described seeing a red and green orb in the sky outside Leary, Georgia, stating, "I don't laugh at people any more when they say they've seen UFOs.
 I've seen one myself."

 Ditto: Also Claimed to Have Spotted a UFO